SkillFoundryIO/IntroductionToDocker/README.md

 # IntroductionToDocker
-Public facing repository with companion code for use in learning Docker basics via the Skill Foundry course
+Public facing repository with companion code for use in learning Docker basics via the Skill Foundry course.